nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/Create UI pr/high` Edits the name and priority of the 1st task to be Create UI and HIGH respectively.
-*  `edit 2 c/frontend pe/charlotte@example.com` Edits the category of the 2nd task to be frontend and assign the task to new person(charlotte).
+*  `edit 2 c/frontend pe/charlotte@example.com` Edits the category of the 2nd task to be frontend and assigns the task to new person (Charlotte).

 ### Filtering a Task : `filter`